Why Outstanding Customer Service is a Great Marketing Strategy for Architects and Contractors

 One simple example to illustrate their commitment.
 New employees are offered a 2’000 USD check if they decide to leave the company after their first week.

-They do this to make sure the people that stay are really focussed on the long-term gain and not on easy money.
-They basically make sure they hire people that are passionate about working for Zappos.
+They do this to make sure that the people who stay are really focussed on the long-term gain and not on easy money.
+They basically make sure they hire people that are passionate about working for Zappos – and that translates into a extraordinary customer service.

 Are you that passionate about every project?
 Would you stay on the project if a competitor offered you fast money to leave?
-Or would you invest in this client relation and the next and the next to build up a reputation that would earn you much more money down the road?
+Or would you invest in this client relation and the next and the next to build up a reputation that would allow you to raise your fees down the road?

 Strive to offer excellent service to every customer.
 And as a result you will be happy in and proud of your job.